SIGN UP FOR DIRECT DEPOSIT

 What are student financial aid or tuition refunds?

 When a student’s account reflects more financial aid (e.g. federal loans, scholarships, Pell, etc.) or payments than necessary to cover tuition and fees, the student may be eligible for a refund.
 Refunds are generally processed by CUNY on a weekly basis.
-Students who do not opt to enroll in an electronic method will receive a check to their mailing address.
+Students who do not opt to enroll in Direct Deposit will receive a check to their mailing address.

 Don’t think you are eligible for a refund?
 Student refunds are not only triggered by financial aid activity.
 Students who pay their tuition and fees from non-financial aid sources such as checks, 529 plans, cash, etc. may be subject to a refund due to a change in classes or change in academic programs.